2 Weeks in France: 3 itineraries

 Do you know that France is the most visited destination in the world?
 Year after year, France receives 90 million tourists from all over the world.
 It’s undeniable that choosing where to spend 2 weeks in Europe is difficult.
-There are so many to see with so little time.
-But with France, a person has to visit it at least once in their lifetime.

 France is a country well-known for many things, including fashion, food, wine, football, and of course, Paris, the city of love.
 The French language is even dubbed the most romantic language.